 Modern pollution controls, environmental health and safety standards and precautions can be taken to greatly reduce the incidence of pollutants entering the environment from lead smelting.
-Newer processes use less energy and capture sulfur more efficiently or use scrubbers and other types of stack pollutant controls to reduce pollutants in emissions.38 These types of controls are widespread in developed countries; however, these controls can be expensive to implement and are not often found at facilities in developing countries.
-Smelters in the developing world are concerned about the cost of production, because they are competing for ULAB with the informal sector that pays high prices because they do not employ adequate environmental controls or pay any taxes.
-Consequently manyavoid installing expensive emission controls, even though there is often a benefit in such controls over the long term due to the ability to capture and
+Newer processes use energy and sulfur more efficiently and the use of scrubbers and other types of stack pollutant controls can reduce pollutants in emissions.
+These types of controls are widespread in developed countries; however, these controls can be expensive to implement and are not often found at facilities developing countries.
+Smelters are concerned about the cost of production and so avoid putting on expensive emission controls, even though there is often a payback for such controls over the long term due to the ability to capture and recover lead dust.
+Another common problem relates to maintenance and proper operation of emission controls.
+Finally, in lower income countries the industry is often under regulated and these types of controls are not required for operation.
+The informal so-called "backyard smelters" are a particular problem for regulators.
+These are often crude operations are difficult to locate and are often packed up and moved to avoid regulation.
+In some cases these can be upgraded but in other cases they need to be closed down and the operations transferred to a better facility.